The Riding Academy of NJ is proud to offer the following Motorcycle Safety Foundation (MSF) Courses;

 The Riding Academy of N.J.
 Inc., is a 501(c)(3) non-profit organization authorized by the State of NJ to offer the Motorcycle Safety Foundation courses as a NJ Motorcycle Safety Education Program provider.
 We accept donations of any kind to help our program; money, office supplies, meeting room supplies, motorcycle helmets, training motorcycles (under 500cc), parts or products for our training motorcycles.
 This will help us to help the community by promoting motorcycle safety training.
 All charitable contributions are tax deductible.

 The Riding Academy of NJ, Inc., shall admit students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to all students at the school.
 It will not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies.

 Successfully completing a Motorcycle Safety Foundation RiderCourse is not a guarantee that you will be safe on the road.
 Only you can choose the level of safety you wish to maintain.
 The courses will provide you with the opportunities and experiences to acquire the basic knowledge and skill that enable you to continue to practice and develop your safe riding habits.
 Safe riding is also a matter of attitude, and only you can provide that.

-*Provided you have a valid NJ Driver License.
+*Provided you have a current and valid NJ Driver License.